Gautamshahi/Misinformation_COVID-19/README.md

+# A dataset for COVID-19 Misinformation on COVID-19Twitter
-# An Exploratory Study of COVID-19 Misinformation on Twitter
+## An Exploratory Study of COVID-19 Misinformation on Twitter

 This github repository corresponds to our research article titled **An Exploratory Study of COVID-19 Misinformation on Twitter**.